 What happened in Boston after the Oxford Place massacre resulted from the tong wars in New York.

 Hip Sing had been started by a flamboyant gangster in direct opposition to On Leong and its longtime leader Tom Lee.
 On Leong had ingratiated itself with the Tammany political machine, providing information in exchange for police protection.

 The Hip Sing tong wanted to shift the balance of power with the help of men like Warry Charles.
-By 1896, however, Charles’ enemies were pressing in on him in New York.
-After being assaulted, he closed up his pool hall and moved to Boston, but he left his wife and family behind in New York.
+By 1896, however, Charles’ enemies pressed in on him in New York.
+After one of them assaulted him, he closed up his pool hall and moved to Boston.
+However, he left his wife and family behind in New York.